-Fewer than 100 children in the UK are diagnosed each year with neuroblastoma.
-Most children who have this cancer are younger than five years old.
-Neuroblastoma is the most common solid tumour in children that occurs outside of the brain and makes up 8% of the total number of children’s cancers.
+Most children who have neuroblastoma are younger than 5 years old.
+It's the most common solid tumour in children that occurs outside of the brain and makes up 8% of the total number of children’s cancers.

 More children than ever are surviving childhood cancer.
 There are new and better drugs and treatments, and we can now also work to reduce the after-effects of having had cancer in the past.